UCF/Athena-Framework/_docs/content/resets.md

 ---
 layout: docs-content
-title: Reboot
+title: Resets
-description: Reboot, a collection of element-specific CSS changes in a single file, kickstart Athena to provide an elegant, consistent, and simple baseline to build upon.
+description: Athena includes various cross-browser style resets to provide an elegant, consistent, and simple baseline to build upon.
 group: content
 redirect_from: "/content/"
 ---

 Part of Athena's job is to provide an elegant, consistent, and simple baseline to build upon.
-We use Reboot, a collection of element-specific CSS changes in a single file, to kickstart that.
+We use a combination of our own opinionated resets and [Bootstrap's Reboot](https://v4-alpha.getbootstrap.com/content/reboot/), a collection of element-specific CSS changes in a single file, to kickstart that.

-Reboot builds upon Normalize, providing many HTML elements with somewhat opinionated styles using only element selectors.
+Reboot builds upon [Normalize](https://necolas.github.io/normalize.css/), providing many HTML elements with somewhat opinionated styles using only element selectors.
 Additional styling is done only with classes.
 For example, we reboot some `<table>` styles for a simpler baseline and later provide `.table`, `.table-bordered`, and more.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Approach

-Here are our guidelines and reasons for choosing what to override in Reboot:
+Listed below are guidelines and reasons for resetting element styles in Athena:

 - Update some browser default values to use `rem`s instead of `em`s for scalable component spacing.
 - Avoid `margin-top`.
 Vertical margins can collapse, yielding unexpected results.
 More importantly though, a single direction of `margin` is a simpler mental model.
 - For easier scaling across device sizes, block elements should use `rem`s for `margin`s.
 - Keep declarations of `font`-related properties to a minimum, using `inherit` whenever possible.

 ## Page defaults